thebarty/autoform-formattable-radios/README.md

 # Intro
+Bootstraps default input-types "boolean-radios", "select-radio" and "radio-inline" do not allow you to highlight the selected ``input[type=radio]`` via css.
+This package allows you to do it.

+It is a very simply folk of autoform's original input-fields, but adds more css-classes.

-Contains formattable bootstrap-3 autoform-input-variants for the default input-types "boolean-radios" (="formattable-boolean-radios"), "select-radio"(="formattable-select-radio") and "radio-inline" (="formattable-radio-inline").
+It contains formattable bootstrap-3 autoform-input-variants for the default input-types "boolean-radios" (="formattable-boolean-radios"), "select-radio"(="formattable-select-radio") and "radio-inline" (="formattable-radio-inline").
 See http://stackoverflow.com/questions/1431726/css-selector-for-a-checked-radio-buttons-label for main strategy.

 # Usage
 Simply install this package via ``meteor add thebarty:autoform-formattable-radios`` and activate the types within your SimpleSchema like: